Approach the making of the wall labels you place next to your artwork with thoughtfulness and common sense.

 The size of your labels depends on the size of the art, the size of the font you use, and the size of the crowd expected.
 Museums that expect huge crowds for blockbuster shows need larger labels so they can be read from farther away and over other people's heads.

-But large labels look silly next to small works, like Margaret Kasahara's in the image above.
+But large labels tend to look silly next to small works, like Margaret Kasahara's in the image above.
+I love love love Margaret's work, but the labels seem to be as important as the work.

 Labels used to be a lot smaller—think business-card-sized—until studies showed that they were hard to read.
 Make the font size at least 14 points.
 Larger is better when you want the majority of your audience to be able to read the labels.